siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

 1. Unassigned pins should be commented out and moved to the bottom of the file.

 1. Any newly created pins can now be used in G2.

+###Adding a new Config to an Atmel Studio Project

+1. Add the new pinouts file to the platform directory by adding an existing item
+1. Go to the Configuration Manager in the Build menu item
+1. Select <New..>, add your new platform, and copy the parameters from one that's close (or not).
+1. Bring up the Properties window by right clicking on the TinyG2 root in solution explorer and select Properties (at the bottom)
+1. Go to the Build tab and edit the PLATFORM argument for the new platform

 1. To compile, call `make` with `PLATFORM=NewPlatformName` with your new platform name instead of `NewPlatformName`.
 It *is* case sensitive.
 For example, to build the `gShield` variant: